oskardotglobal/ZombiesAreReal/README.md

 # Zombies Are Real 🧟‍♂️🌌
 Step into a Minecraft dimension 🌍 where zombies have taken the next evolutionary step!
 Our mod overhauls their origins and instincts, ensuring every rendezvous is a spine-chilling encounter 💓.

-Note: Best in combination with my other mod, VanillaRemover (https://github.com/P-Gruber/VanillaRemover) designed to remove all spawn registries for vanilla creatures, preventing their natural spawning.
+Note: Best in combination with my other mod, VanillaRemover (https://github.com/P-Gruber/VanillaRemover).
+      This mod aims to remove all spawn registries for vanilla creatures, preventing their natural spawning.

 ## Main Features 🎮
 - Freshly Risen Zombies 🧟‍♀️: We've retired the vanilla zombies.
 In their place, encounter our custom undead.
 (Note: Mods requiring vanilla zombies may face compatibility issues ❌.)